Hartmann's Reversal Experiences and Advice

 Reply to Differentclass

-I also had emergency surgery May 28 (due to perforation caused by a biopsy) - lost 40 lbs and spent 21 days in the hospital, went home with a colostomy.
+I also had emergency surgery on May 28 (due to perforation caused by a biopsy) - lost 40 lbs and spent 21 days in the hospital, went home with a colostomy.
 I still have nightmares about the NG tube!
 My takedown on January 30 will be robotic-assisted.
 I am also terrified, but they say it will be easier than my first surgery.
-3 months was not that long ago so it is still fresh in your mind - I totally understand your fear!
+Three months was not that long ago, so it is still fresh in your mind - I totally understand your fear!
 Thinking of you and wishing the best for you :)

 Differentclass